gromacs/gromacs/docs/dev-manual/build-system.rst

 .. cmake:: GMX_BUILD_FOR_COVERAGE

-   Special variable set ``ON`` by Jenkins when doing a build for the coverage job.
+   Special variable set ``ON`` by CI when doing a build for the coverage job.
 Allows the build system to set options to produce as useful coverage metrics as possible.
 Currently, it disables all asserts to avoid them showing up as poor conditional coverage.